UniMath/agda-unimath/src/foundation/surjective-maps.lagda.md

   is-surjective-id : is-surjective (id {A = A}) is-surjective-id a = unit-trunc-Prop (a , refl)

+  id-surjection : A ↠ A
+  id-surjection = (id , is-surjective-id)
 ```

 ### Maps which are homotopic to surjective maps are surjective